Khalid Hamadeh's Facebook Ads Course Review

 And I quickly learned...

-There are two major challenges when creating a course about Facebook advertising.
+There are two major challenges when creating an online course about Facebook advertising.

 The first challenge is that there is already too much information out there.